richarms/FSAI/index.md

 Our belief is that this workshop can bring together machine learning experts and astronomers and physicists doing fundamental research at a crucial time for science both worldwide and on the African continent.
 We aim to stimulate important new collaborations and networks and catalyse radical new ideas on a range of fundamental and important questions.

+### Submissions

+Papers should be in anonymous ICLR style and up to 5 pages, with an unlimited number of pages for references and appendix.
+Accepted papers will be presented during our poster session and made available on the workshop website.
+Selected authors will be offered a 10 min talk at the workshop.
+This does not constitute an archival publication and no formal workshop proceedings will be made available, meaning contributors are free to publish their work at journals or conferences.

 ### Proposed Schedule

 - 09:15 AM	Opening remarks
 - 09:30 AM	Rigorous and interpretable ML for fundamental science (Invited talk)
 - 10:00 AM	Contributed Talk(s)
 - 10:30 AM  Discussion - interpretability, bias and statistical rigour
 - 11:00 AM	Poster Session #1 (Coffee Break)

 - 11:30 AM	“Unknown Unknowns” - discovering new classes and new laws (Invited talk)
 - 12:00 PM	Contributed Talk(s)
 - 12:30 PM	Discussion - “Unknown Unknowns”
 - 01:00 PM          LUNCH and Discussion

 - 02:00 PM	What is good science in the era of AI?
 Dangers and opportunities (Invited talk)
 - 02:30 PM	Contributed talk(s)
 - 02:50 PM	Discussion - What is good science in the era of AI?
 - 03:15 PM          Poster Session #2 (Coffee Break)

 - 03:45 PM	Social Good through AI for Fundamental Science Research (Invited talk)
 - 04:15 PM 	Contributed Talks
 - 04:45 PM	Discussion and Closing Remarks